b1nary0mega/Destiny/DIM/Exotic Class Item Review.md

 Personally, as there are 64 possible combinations for each exotic class item and you never know when/what the meta is going to change to, I will personally be keeping a single copy of each one I can collect.

+One last note, I only play Hunter and Titan.
+You're on your own if you're a ~~heathen~~ Warlock.

 without further ado...

 ---